 Panel: Documentary Filmmaking: Observing Outside the Lines

-Moderated by Toby Lee, Artist, Anthropologist, and Assistant Professor, Department of Cinema Studies, Tisch School of the Arts, NYU, New York, NY, with panelists: Jacqueline Goss, Filmmaker and Professor of Film and Electronic Arts, Bard College, Annandale on Hudson, NY; and Christopher Harris, Filmmaker and Professor of Cinematic Arts, The University of Iowa, Iowa City, Iowa
+Moderated by Toby Lee, Artist, Anthropologist, and Assistant Professor, Department of Cinema Studies, Tisch School of the Arts, NYU, New York, NY, with panelists: Jacqueline Goss, Filmmaker and Professor of Film and Electronic Arts, Bard College, Annandale-on-Hudson, NY; and Christopher Harris, Filmmaker and Professor of Cinematic Arts, The University of Iowa, Iowa City, IA

 In an era of ideologically driven news campaigns, documentary filmmaking is enjoying a resurgence due to its privileged relationship to the real, engaging—at times counter-intuitively—innovative techniques for conveying a director’s own sense of truth.

 Trevor Paglen, Artist, Berlin and San Francisco, CA